 After completing relevant research and observations of the appraisal property, the study neighborhood, competing districts, and submarkets, I concluded the whole of the subject property is effectively free of negative externalities, as are most competing districts and their submarkets.
-I also concluded the subject property benefits from desirable features, such as good drainage capabilities, configuration, devisable size, advantageous zoning that permits a broad range of uses the availability of municipal and public utilities, as well as, highly visible public roadway frontage.
+I also concluded the subject property benefits from desirable features, such as good drainage capabilities, configuration, devisable size, advantageous zoning that permits a broad range of uses, the availability of municipal and public utilities, and highly visible public roadway frontage.

-PART 3 BUILDING IMPROVEMENTS DISCUSSION BEFORE ACQUISITION
+BUILDING IMPROVEMENTS DISCUSSION BEFORE ACQUISITION NOT APPLICABLE